Neighbours – The 40th Anniversary Tour: Casting

 Dan Paris and Kym Valentine were reunited at the tour for the first time since Paris left the show.

 On 5 August 2024, the tour announced their first three cast signings.
 They were Rebekah Elmaloglou who plays Terese Willis, Tim Kano who plays Leo Tanaka and Majella Davis who portrays Krista Sinclair.
 The trio were all current cast members at the time of the casting announcement.
 Elmaloglou was long-standing cast member, beginning in the series in 2013.
 Kano and Davis' characters were written into a romance storyline in the soap.
 Melanie Pearson actress Lucinda Cowden was announced as the fourth cast member joining on 31 October 2024.
 Her inclusion was revealed the same week it was announced Cowden's character Melanie was being written out of Neighbours.
 Cowden stated her excitement of being cast in the tour and what fans could expect from it.
 On 5 November 2024, Kym Valentine and Dan Paris, who play Libby Kennedy and Drew Kirk respectively were announced as the final two cast members.
 The duo's characters were married in the show's storyline and their inclusion marked a reunion for the two following Paris' departure from the soap more than twenty years before.
 Valentine claimed they had not seen each other since Paris left the show.
-She recalled he messaged her revealing his participation in the tour, stating he was "thrilled" to have a "another adventure" with her.
+She recalled he messaged her revealing his participation in the tour, stating he was "thrilled" to have "another adventure" with her.
 Cowden praised the show's completed cast as a "fantastic" and "fun group" of actors.